-If you've visited Common Room's pricing page, you already know the problem: two of three plans say "Custom" and require a sales call, while the $1,700/month Starter plan caps you at 35,000 contacts and 2 seats.
+If you've visited Common Room's pricing page, you already know the problem: two of three plans say "Custom" and require a sales call, while the Essential plan caps you at 35,000 contacts and 2 seats.
 Evaluating this platform feels like signing a mortgage before touring the house.

 Common Room has earned its reputation among product-led and developer-led software companies as a customer intelligence platform that pulls buying signals from community channels, product usage, social engagement, and intent sources into one place.
 Its Person360 identity resolution engine and RoomieAI agent suite help GTM teams spot interested buyers and act fast.
-But the pricing structure creates friction: annual-only billing, hidden prices on higher tiers, and key capabilities like product activity signals and data warehouse integrations locked behind add-ons.
+Common Room simplified its pricing in 2026, renaming tiers and adding new capabilities including an MCP server across all plans.
+But the structural friction remains: annual-only billing, hidden prices on higher tiers, and key capabilities like product activity signals and data warehouse integrations still locked behind add-ons.

 We've analyzed Common Room's pricing tiers, add-on costs, and feature restrictions.
 It's the right choice if: